Give Them Roots and Wings

 Making Myself At Home

-J. R. R. Tolkien, living in England in the early 1900’s, saw a poverty of myths for his own culture.
-Inspired by the works of others, and lacking anyone to tell him not to, he wrote his own stories.
+J. R. R. Tolkien, living in the early 1900’s, was troubled by the poverty of myths for his own English people.
+Lacking anyone to tell him not to, he wrote his own stories.
 In part, they would be a home for his ideas and languages.
-In part, they would become a mythology for the English, laced with his much-admired qualities of “northerness”.
+In part, he dedicated them as a mythology for his home country of England.
+His work, while fantastical, drew from many deeply-rooted influences and was laced with his much-admired qualities of “northerness”.

-When I was a young boy, I stumbled into Tolkien’s world of Middle Earth.
-Quickly, it became my playground, even as his stories, characters, and themes fired my imagination and my longing to join him in sub-creation, as I dreamed of bringing my own worlds to life.
+As a boy, I stumbled into Tolkien’s world of Middle Earth.
+The Hobbit started it.
+Quickly, it became my favorite playground.
+His stories, characters, and themes fired my imagination and fueled my longing to join him in the work of sub-creation.
+Even then, I dreamed of bringing my own worlds to life, longing to visit places never seen except by the eye of my imagination.
+I drew so many maps.

 Unguarded Gardens

-Years later, as a young parent, I saw my girls growing up in a world crammed with stories.
+Years later, as a young parent, I saw my three daughters growing up in a world crammed full of stories.
 Storybook princesses and pop stars competed for their attention with eye-catching glitter, magic, and – of course – the pretty dresses.
-These stories blew on the winds and dropped their seeds into the fertile soil of young minds everywhere.

 Roots and Anchors

-This was what I asked myself.
-You see, I wanted better for them.
+I wanted better for them.
 Rather than cast them adrift to fend for themselves, I wanted to give them roots that would anchor them.
 I wanted them to be planted deeply in the stories and legends and tales of our family, our culture, and our faith.
-I wanted these roots to be strong, tough, and deep, so that when their surrounding world tried to redefine them, they could withstand, and say with confidence, “No. I already know who I am.”
+I wanted these roots to be strong, tough, and deep, so that when their surrounding world tried to define their identity, they could say with confidence, “No. I already know who I am.”

-This desire – which I believe is a good and natural desire – flowed from my own experience with the protective power of a strong foundation of identity-shaping stories.
-My family – the Somervilles – grew up hearing (and maybe even believing) the stories of our ancestor who slew a Scottish dragon.
-Yes.
+This desire – which I believe is good and natural – flowed from my own experience with the protective power of a strong foundation of identity-shaping stories.
+My own family grew up hearing stories of our ancestor who slew a Scottish dragon.
 I’m not kidding.
 Look it up.
 The Linton Worm.
 It’s a great story.

-Besides that, I grew up knowing and loving the stories of the Bible, which shaped my understanding of myself and the people that I see around me.
-We are God’s immortal image bearers who have fallen under a curse of our own making.
-I grew up learning and loving the stories of our country’s history, recognizing both the successes and failures as important to my understanding of who I was and what my responsibilities are as a citizen, entrusted with the grand experiment of self-government.
-I could go on.
+I grew up learning and loving the stories of our country’s history, recognizing in them both the successes and failures.
+These are important to my understanding of who I am and of my responsibilities as a citizen who has been entrusted with the grand experiment of self-government.

 Giving the Giver’s Gifts

-So I – even though I too am cursed by my own failings – wanted to give these good gifts to my children.
-In this, I am acting as my father acted, and his, and so on.
-I am acting as my Heavenly Father acts.
-Knowing this, and wanting good things for my girls, I told them the stories.
-I sang them the old songs.
+Having received, I wanted to give these same good gifts to my children.
+In this, I act as my father acted, and his, and so on.
+Moreover, I act as my Heavenly Father acts.
+He is the Giver.
+Wanting good things for my girls, I told them the old stories and I sang them the old songs.

 But we didn’t stop there.
-We made up new ones.
-All of this was done from love, not fear.
-At the same time, we enjoyed the world in which we lived, with its showy princesses and the pop-star magic and – of course – the pretty dresses.
-Yet we pointed out the stage-craft, and we also spent time learning and retelling our own stories.
+We made up new tales.
+This was done from love, not fear, for we still enjoyed the world in which we lived, with its showy princesses and the pop-star magic and – of course – the pretty dresses.
+Yet we showed them the trick-mirrors and stage-craft.
+And we told our own stories.

 Wings and Sails

-But that’s not enough.
-More than roots, I wanted to give them wings.
+But even more than roots, I wanted to give them wings.
 I wanted their ships to have sails.

-I wanted to fill their hands with first-class tickets aboard magical ships that sail the straight path to undying lands.
-I wanted to give them the keys to mysterious wardrobes that open doors into winter woods in the middle of summer.
-I wanted to set their feet upon rabbit-trails that lead deep into the Mended Wood.
-I wanted to teach them to fly.
+I wanted to have them take their place aboard Elven ships that would sail the straight path to undying lands, to give them keys to wardrobes that opened their doors into winter woods, and to point them toward rabbit-trails that would lead them deep into the Mended Wood.

-The imagination was made to soar, and I wanted theirs to soar to worlds that I have never known, myself.
-Longing for this, I did what any parent might do.
-I shared what I had been given.
-And I kept looking for more that I could share.
-As they stretched their young wings, I enjoyed flying along with them, and I made indulging our imaginations something that we did together.
+Their imaginations were made to soar, and I want them to visit worlds unknown.
+Longing for this, I shared what I had been given, and kept looking for more.
+As they stretched their young wings, I enjoyed flying along with them.
+I made indulging our imaginations something that we did together.

-Our journey isn’t over yet, and I doubt that it ever will be.
-You see, in the great story, his story, the King that I follow has promised that no eye can see, no ear can hear, and no mind can imagine what he has prepared for those who love him.
+Our journey isn’t over yet.
+You see, in his great story, my King has promised that no eye can see, no ear can hear, and no mind can imagine what he has prepared for those who love him.

 Michael Somerville is the author of several short stories, as well as an in-progress high-fantasy series called the Tales of the Broken Realm.
 He loves telling stories of hope about ordinary characters doing their small part to help heal a broken world.
 By day, he pays the bills as a hands-on storyteller and project manager, leading and envisioning professional teams in the "real-world", even as he is busily building and illustrating imaginary worlds in his evenings and on the weekends.